Current Retail: $174.05

 - Metal two-way zip has occasionally snagged

-- An excess of gridded fleece lining material
+- An excess of gridded fleece lining material which may get caught on main zip

 - Depending on activity and weather may be too heavy and warm to wear from Spring till Autumn